Once a staple component of any new bike, kickstands are very rarely shipped in the box these days. Let's take a look at why.

-If you recently purchased a bike, it might not have a kickstand for you to prop it against.
-While leisure bikes are more likely to have a kickstand, it is quite uncommon for mountain bikes and road bikes to have a kickstand accessory.
+If you recently purchased a bike, it probably won’t have a kickstand to help you prop it up.
+While leisure bikes are more likely to have a kickstand, it’s a less common feature on mountain bikes and road bikes.

 Many professional bike riders discourage having a kickstand due to personal preference.
 Some may not like the added weight while others believe it is safer to place to the bike lying down to prevent damage.